Igbo yam festivals: Ịwa-jị ceremony

 Usually, at the beginning of the festival, the yams are offered to the gods and ancestors first before distributing them to the villagers.
 The ritual is performed either by the oldest man in the community or by the king or eminent titleholder.
 This man also offers the yams to god, deities, and ancestors by showing gratitude to the supreme deity for his protection and kindness in leading them from lean periods to the time of bountiful harvest without deaths resulting from hunger.
 After the prayer of thanksgiving to their god, they eat the first yam because It is believed that their position bestows the privilege of being intermediaries between their communities and the gods of the land.
 The rituals are meant to express the gratitude of the community to the gods for making the harvest possible, and they are widely followed despite more modern changes due to the influence of Christianity in the area.
 This, therefore, explains the three aspects of the Igbo worldview, that they are pragmatic, religious, and appreciative.

 The day is symbolic of enjoyment after the cultivation season, and the plenty is shared with friends and well-wishers.
 A variety of festivities mark the eating of new yam.
 Folk dances, masquerades, parades, and parties create an experience that some participants characterize as "art"; the colorful festival is a spectacle of exhibited joy, thanks, and community display.

-The yam used for the main ritual at the festival is usually roasted and served with palm oil (mmanụ nri).
-Iwa ji also shares some similarities with the Asian Mid-Autumn Festival, as both are based on the cycles of the moon and are essentially community harvest festivals.
+The yam used for the main ritual at the festival is usually roasted and served with palm oil (mmanụ nri). Ịwa jị also shares some similarities with the Asian Mid-Autumn Festival, as both are based on the cycles of the moon and are essentially community harvest festivals.

 This event is important in the calendar of Igbo people all over the world.

 The harvest of yam and the celebration of the gods of the land through the New Yam festival is an epitome of the people's religious belief in the supreme deity.
 The coming of the new moon in August marks the preparation for the great "Iri Ji Ohu" festival, but the time and mode of preparation differs from community to community.

-The New Yam festival is a highly captivating art event.
-The colourful festival is a visual spectacle of coherence, of dance, of joy and feasting, an annual display for community members, to mark the end of the cultivation season, a festival where the people express their gratitude to those that helped them reap a bountiful harvest.
+The New Yam festival is an art event.
+The festival is a visual spectacle of coherence, of dance, of joy and feasting, an annual display for community members, to mark the end of the cultivation season, a festival where the people express their gratitude to those that helped them reap a bountiful harvest.

+Ntezi is one of the Koring speaking communities in Ebonyi state, southeast Nigeria.